-It’s no surprise that therefore a lot of my Organization Development intervention work is in around this area of behavioral coaching.
+It’s no surprise that therefore a lot of our work with client organizations is around this area of behavioral coaching.
 And the key here is to support this with a “coach the coach” approach to the CTIOs.
 When it comes to influencing people to adopt new behaviors, “telling” rarely works.
 Instead, we coaches practice active listening, clarifying and nudging.
-Helping CTIOs build coaching skills is a key element for success in the people aspects of their jobs.
+Helping CTIOs build coaching style of leadership is a key element for success in the people aspects of their jobs.

 A recurring challenge for organizational change, transformation and innovation is that often success doesn’t sustain nor permeate through other parts of the organization.
 Every large organization probably has memories of seemingly successful change programs that eventually failed to stick and just faded away.
 The wonder of “where’d that go?” and the ensuing apathy that nothing changes, painfully reinforces organizational resistance to change.

 Organizations are complex systems, and because of the equilibrium seeking nature of organizational dynamics, organizations always mean revert to where they were before.
 Except when a new “norm” is successfully installed and it overwrites the old ways of doing things.

 Organization structure is a representation of the most rigid parts of the organization.
 Making change and transformation permanent in an organization requires impact to be seen at the organization’s structure level.